cofacts/rumors-line-bot/README.md

 This would require a separate HTTPS server serving `liff/index.html`, and some setup on [LINE developer console](https://developers.line.biz/console/).

+### Process image message(using Tesseract-OCR)

+[Install tesseract-ocr binary](https://github.com/tesseract-ocr/tesseract/wiki) and set `IMAGE_MESSAGE_ENABLED` to `true`.
+If you are going to deploy linebot on heroku, you should [use buildpack](https://github.com/cofacts/rumors-line-bot#tesseract-ocr-on-heroku).

+Note : Linebot will temporarily save both image and tesseract output file in `tmp_image_process` folder every time image message sends in.
+If you develop through `npm run dev`, you should set `autorestart` and `watch` in ecosystem.dev.config.js to false.

 ### Upload image/video

 First, follow the step1 in this [url](https://developers.google.com/drive/v3/web/quickstart/nodejs) to get `client_secret.json` and save it to project root.